What the Options Market Tells Us About Celsius Holdings

-Investors with a lot of money to spend have taken a bullish stance on Celsius Holdings (NASDAQ:CELH).
+Investors with a lot of money to spend have taken a bearish stance on Celsius Holdings (NASDAQ:CELH).

 And retail traders should know.